sf-wdi-17/notes/lectures/week-06/_2_tuesday/dawn/ruby_inheritance.md

 #### Pair Programming (15 mins) !!

 Ok, now it's your turn.
-Based on the steps we took to build a `car` class by extending the `Motor_Vehicle` class, work together to build a `boat` class.
+Based on the steps we took to build a `car` class by extending the `MotorVehicle` class, work together to build a `boat` class.
 The definition of a boat follows (but feel free to add additional methods and properties if you think they are needed!):

-**`Boat`** *< Extends "Motor_Vehicle"*
+**`Boat`** *< Extends "MotorVehicle"*

-*Includes all the properties and methods of "Motor_Vehicle", plus:*
+*Includes all the properties and methods of "MotorVehicle", plus:*

 | Properties                          | Methods                           |
 | -------------------------           | --------------------------------- |